 Copy and paste the below script into your own website or blog to embed this book.

-The perfect holiday gift for the Outlander fan in your life: the official, fully illustrated, behind-the-scenes companion to the hit Starz television series based on the bestselling novels.
+The official, fully illustrated, behind-the-scenes companion to the first two seasons of the hit Starz television series based on Diana Gabaldon’s bestselling Outlander novels.

 It was only a matter of time before Diana Gabaldon’s bestselling Outlander saga made the leap from book to hit TV series, and the millions of readers captivated by the epic romance of Claire Beauchamp Randall and Jamie Fraser have eagerly followed.